Rustnot/BB8xfcesetup/README.md

            Four panels are being used here.
            So use the Panel profiles app to good measure step 2.
 May or may not need htop, cava and cmus(Terminal based programs..
-The panel has them ) step 3.
-Panel profiles app to load the panelprofile without much fuss. step 4.
+The panel has them )

+step 3.
+Panel profiles app to load the panelprofile without much fuss.

+step 4.
 Themes(ICON and gtk)
  ICONS: Fluent-dark(https://github.com/vinceliuice/Fluent-icon-theme)
  GTK: Modified Simpy Circles(shared here above in method 1)
- Custom: Whisker menu icon (also shared in the folder above(WhiskemnuCIon.... add manually from the properties menu of Whisker menu via rightclick)) fonts used: 1.
+ Custom: Whisker menu icon (also shared in the folder above(WhiskemnuCIon.... add manually from the properties menu of Whisker menu via rightclick))
+ For Window Decorations use the Borderlesstheme using your Window Manager app on xfce.

+ fonts used: 1.
 Exo 2.
 Terminus for date and time.

  step 5.
 Copy the gtk3.css to ~/.config/gtk-3.0 folder.